Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 The molecular dynamics simulations are made in several settings, and they are discussed in the articles.
 Gaint charge inversion in this case is about macroions surrounded by the electrolyte of multivalent counterions and monovalent coions.
-The simulation code @chginv3.f03 with parminv3.h and CIMV3_config.START3 is used.
+The simulation code @chginv3.f03 with parm_inv3.h and CIMV3_config.START3 is used.
-Description of the code is given, and main subroutines are moldyn, realteil and p3m_perform,
+The description of the code is explained in important lines on top of first 50 lines.

-The run is utilized by MPI and FFTW3 packages, and PDF's are shown with figures.
+Main subroutines are moldyn, realteil, p3m_perform, and Gopen graphic packages.

-In the articles (Ref.
-1), the figures are illustrated partly in color pictures.
+The simulation run is utilized in terms of MPI and FFTW3 packages, and PDF's of Ref.
+1 are shown with figures.
+In the articles (Refs.
+1-5), the figures are illustrated partly in color pictures.

 ## References ##